Rigidity of mapping class groups mod powers of twists: Introduction

 From the diagram we obtain a candidate element of the extended mapping class group that induces $\phi$, namely the element $g$ mapping $\widehat{X}$ to $\widehat{\phi(X)}$.
 Showing that this candidate is the desired element requires more care, and further lifts, but this is the basic idea.
 We note that we do not know of a graph that cannot be lifted from $\C/DT_K$ to $\C$, but even a path of length 2 does not have a \emph{unique} $DT_K$-orbit of lifts, see Remark \ref{rmk:lifts_exist?}, while uniqueness of orbits of lifts is crucial in many arguments.

-In order to generalise our results to the case of surfaces with genus using the same outline, one would need to show that some finite rigid sets admit lifts in those cases as well.
-The finite rigid sets from \cite{AL} are more complicated for surfaces with genus, but they can hopefully be used for this purpose.

-In order to prove quasi-isometric rigidity we will also need combinatorial rigidity for different graphs.
+In order to prove quasi-isometric rigidity we will also need combinatorial rigidity for some subgraphs of the quotient graphs.
 This is shown in Sections \ref{section:1tostrong} and \ref{section:strongtoall}, where we combine arguments due to Bowditch with further lifting techniques.

+\begin{remarkintro} The first step towards generalising our results to the case of surfaces with genus, using the same outline, would be to show that some finite rigid sets admit lifts in those cases as well.
+The finite rigid sets from \cite{AL} are more complicated for surfaces with genus, but they can hopefully be used for this purpose. \end{remarkintro}